abhishek-junghare/Legion-5-15IMH05a-Hackintosh/README.md

 ## Important
 * You will be responsible for any loss or damage whatsoever caused.
 Taking a backup is recommended.
-* Battery Setting doesn't work in Lenovo Vantage after installing OpenCore.
-Enable/disable 'Conservation Mode' and 'Rapid Charge' according to your needs initially, as you can't change this later.

 ## Guides
 * (Main Guide) Dortania's OpenCore Installation Guide - [View Guide](https://dortania.github.io/OpenCore-Install-Guide/)